 If Arkham Asylum is a love letter to Batman fans then Arkham City is a sonnet.
 The game’s developer, Rocksteady Studios, improved upon the original in every way and gives you one of the most satisfying endings I have ever played in a video game.

-Luckily for us, Batman Arkham City for Mac was handled by Feral Interactive too, ensuring the transition to macOS was as flawless as Arkham Asylum's.
-Batman Arkham City is not only a solid-port but one of the best adventure games for Mac out there.
+Luckily for us, Batman Arkham City for Mac was handled by Feral Interactive too, ensuring the transition to macOS was as flawless as Arkham Asylum’s.
+Batman Arkham City is not only a solid-port but one of the best action games out there.
 Period.
 It’s so good, many other action games have copied it’s fighting formula with various degrees of success.
 Shadow of Mordor is a good example.

 Enter Batman: Arkham City

 The game takes place six months after the events Arkham Asylum.
 Since the events at Arkham Asylum, Major Sharp has built a super prison.
 This super prison is meant to home Gotham’s biggest and worst super criminals in one place, but behind the walls of Arkham City, it is far from a prison.
 All the major criminals have taken territories all over the city in a bid to become the most powerful crime boss.
 The three most prominent bosses on the streets are Two-Face, Penguin, and Joker.

 Behind every leader is a man pulling the strings, and in this case, it’s Hugo Strange.
 Not a lot is known about this Hugo character, but he knows a lot about Batman and Bruce Wayne specifically.
 In fact, he knows the greatest riddle of them all, that Bruce Wayne is Batman.
 This forces Batman to act quickly and find out exactly what his grand plan (Protocol 10) for Gotham is and what it involves but not before being thrown in Arkham City by Strange and his elite Tyger guards.